Are you the kind of hiker who feels naked without their trekking poles?

 Trekking poles help you move faster

 They help you propel yourself forward.
-They’re also designed to be used in various terrain, so they offer support whether you’re climbing uphill or are picking your way downhill.
-You can make your way faster without scrambling up on your hands or fear that you’ll slip and come tumbling down.
+They’re also designed for all kinds of terrain, so they offer support whether you’re climbing uphill or are picking your way downhill.
+You can make your way faster without scrambling up on your hands or fearing you’ll slip and come tumbling down.

-Using your trekking poles the right way can give you better posture.
-They keep your back straight and your forearms in a right angle.
+If you use trekking poles the right way, they’ll improve your posture.
+They keep your back straight and your forearms at a right angle.
 This small improvement in posture actually helps expand your lungs so your body can take in more oxygen.
 More oxygen means more energy, and more energy means longer stamina and lesser fatigue.

-If nothing else, trekking poles help you pick your way around rocky areas or brushes with heavy vegetation.
+If nothing else, your poles can help you pick your way around rocky areas or bushes with heavy vegetation.
 You can use them to poke around rocks to check for snakes or scorpions.
-You can also use them to push away errant vines, spiderwebs and the like.
+You can also use trekking poles to push away errant vines, spider webs, and the like.

-Things To Consider When Looking For The Best Trekking Pole
+Things to Consider When Looking for the Best Trekking Poles

 Trekking poles come in all shapes and sizes.
-The best trekking pole is the one that best suits your needs, so here are a few things to consider when looking for trekking poles:
+The best trekking poles will suit your needs most, so here are a few things to consider when looking for trekking poles:

-This is one of the most important factors in choosing a trekking pole.
-Make sure its length corresponds to your height since anything too long or short will put unnecessary strain on your upper body.
+This is one of the most important factors in choosing trekking poles.
+Their length should correspond to your height since anything too long or short will put unnecessary strain on your upper body.
 Most trekking poles extend up to 54 inches at the maximum.
-This max length usually works for people more than 6 feet tall, while the lower limit (around 40 inches), is ideal for people around 5 feet and below.
+This max length usually works for people over 6 feet tall, while the lower limit (around 40 inches), is ideal for people around 5 feet and below.

 Fixed or Adjustable

-In addition to the overall length, these features play an important part in choosing your trekking pole.
-Trekking poles with fixed lengths are used if you’re hiking on even terrain and elevation.
+In addition to the overall length, these features play an important part in choosing your trekking poles.
+Trekking poles with fixed lengths are used for hiking on even terrain and elevation.
 Most trekking poles, however, are adjustable, allowing you to change their length depending on your needs.
 Adjustable poles are further classified into telescoping and folding trekking poles.